-Introduction/Objective The main aim of the paper is to develop a foundation for creating internet social marketing strategy in preventive health care, through research and campaign for vaccination against human papillomavirus (HPV).
+Introduction/Objective The main aim of the paper is to develop a foundation for creating Internet social marketing strategy in preventive health care, through research and campaign for vaccination against human papillomavirus.
+The aim of the study was to introduce a strategic approach of social marketing on social networks, for vaccination against human papillomavirus (HPV) campaign in Serbia.

-The aim of the study was to introduce a strategic approach of social marketing on social networks, for vaccination against HPV campaign in Serbia.
+Methods Quantitative research was conducted through the Internet, during December 2016, using survey method.
+Participants in the study were parents whose children are candidates for vaccination.

-Methods Quantitative research was conducted through the internet in December of 2016, using the survey method.
-Participants in the study were parents whose children were candidates for the vaccination.
-Results The research has shown that nearly one third of respondents do not know what HPV is, and about the same number of respondents know that HPV causes cancer.
+Results Research has shown that nearly one third of respondents do not know what HPV is, and about the same number of respondents know that HPV cause cancer.
 In addition, only 14.5% of respondents know that HPV is the most common transmitted disease in the world.
-With adequate awareness of safety, 97% of respondents would decide to vaccinate their children.
-Only 39% of parents could afford the vaccination, although opinion change is caused by the information about the price of the HPV vaccine.
-Consequently, 97.5% of the respondents would opt for vaccination in the case that it is free.
+With adequate awareness about safety, 97% of respondents would decide to vaccinate their children.
+Vaccinations could afford only 39% of parents, although opinion change is caused by information about the price of HPV vaccine.
+Consequently 97.5% respondents would opt for vaccination in the case that it is free.